mossbanay/Psychology-3-4/Questions/Chapter4.md

 #### What is the central nervous system?

-The CNS consists of the brain and the spinal cord.
+The CNS is a branch of the human nervous system that consists of the brain and the spinal cord.

 #### What are its main roles in mental processes and behaviour?

 The CNS is the chief officer of the body's functions.
-It constantly regulates heartrate, breathing, digestion but also is responsible for perceiving information from the sense (sent from the peripheral nervous system via the spinal cord) and responding to those inputs by sending back motor signals for muscles.
+It is most important in the processing and coordination of biological inputs to produce behaviour and thought.
+It then communicates these messages and receives back sensory input from the body via the peripheral nervous system.

 ---